Aortic Stenosis in Children

 Contrast dye may be injected to let the cardiologist to see more detail.

 - Exercise testing.
-This allows the doctor to examine the child's EKG during exercise.
+This allows the doctor to examine the child's ECG during exercise.

 - Pulse oximetry.
 This non invasive test measures oxygen levels in the blood through a clip placed